mircealungu/mircea/thoughtstream.md

 Jan 20

-they collect so much data about us, and still, they can't figure out when we split up from somebody, so they don't have to
+they collect so much data about us, and still, they can't figure out when we broke up with somebody, so they don't eternally remind us of photos together.

 Jan 12

 What if in the future because the robots can do the intellectual work, intelligence has been, modified what will become more important will be physicality.
-Sports arts the crafts?
+Sports?
+Arts?
+The crafts?

 Jan 4

 Programming as theory building has just gotten a completely new meaning.

 Code writing can even be done by the robot.
 But the theory behind the whole system is still not in the robot's head.
 It's in the programmers head.

 In fact, technical debt, can also be a strategy of making oneself more important.
+And it can definitely be the strategy of your friendly codegen peddler.

 Jan 2

-There's so much that I would forget if it weren't for my phone's photl
+There's so much that I would forget if it weren't for my phone's photos.

 Dec 23